-In 2006, he was noted for his key role in leading a two-year-long investigation into the controversial drug safety and risks of Vioxx®, Celebrex®, and Bextra® that drew FDA and national attention.
+In 2006, he was noted for his role as a whistleblower and leading a key two-year-long investigation into the controversial drug safety and risk data of Vioxx®, Celebrex®, and Bextra® that drew FDA and national attention.
 Highlighted and express-published in JAMA, as chief corresponding author, he was recognized in the New York Times.

-He was recently awarded the 2014 Global Health Project of the Year by the Consortium of Universities for Global Health, previously awarded the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, and named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”.
-His work was cited by the directors of CDC and CMMS in the framework of the “Million Hearts” initiative, and his research recognized twice as ‘Best of the American Heart Association’, twice.
+He was awarded the 2014 Global Health Project of the Year by the Consortium of Universities for Global Health, awarded the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, awarded the 2015 American Heart Association Scott Grundy Excellence Award, and named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”.
+His work was cited by the directors of CDC and CMMS in the framework of the “Million Hearts” initiative, and his research recognized as ‘Best of the American Heart Association’, twice.

 He has been featured in the Chronicle of Philanthropy, Newsweek, The New York Times, Boston Globe, among two dozen newspapers/magazines, and profiled in several books including: CauseWired (Tom Watson 2008), Zilch (Nancy Lublin 2010), Shift & Reset (Brian Reich 2011), and Thinfluence (Walter Willett 2014).
 He was also awarded the Paul and Daisy Soros Fellowship in 2008.